 I’ve watched younger children, as they could not keep away from my jade plant (Crassula argentea).
 They keep pinching the plant or trying to bite the pudgy leaves.

-Kitten’s ear (Cyanotis somaliensis) has leaves whose undersides are soft to the touch.
+Kitten’s ear (Cyanotis somaliensis) and Teddy Bear vine (Cyanotis kewenisis) both have leaves whose undersides are soft to the touch.

 Also soft and furry are the catkins of branches of pussy willow (Salix discolor), which can be cut and brought indoors to open.

 The spiny leaves of many plants in the cactus family are curious and fascinating to a child.